smart-social-contracts/kybra-simple-vault/README.md

 - Support for ckBTC.
 - Only the admin can transfer tokens out of the vault.
 - The canister makes calls to the [official ICRC compliant ledger and indexer canisters](https://github.com/dfinity/ic/releases?q=ledger-suite-icrc&expanded=true).
+- **Test mode support** for development and testing with mock transactions.

 This vault canister is mainly intended to be used as a treasury: users can deposit chain-key tokens (currently, only ckBTC is supported).
 The vault keeps track of the user's "balances", meaning the net number of tokens each user has deposited into the vault and have been withdrawn out from the vault to the user.